 As part of the partnership, we have adopted the ACSI Governance Guidelines when determining our voting instructions; however we may take an alternate position if we believe that it’s in the long-term interest of our members.

 We also subscribe to the ACSI Australian Proxy Voting Alert Service.
-Areas of focus in 2018 include:
+Areas of engagement focus include:

 - Climate change